Join our mentorship program!

 Ensure equity in educational opportunities and professional advancement for historically underrepresented groups.

-Watch for updates and, potentially, year-round opportunities!
-Please contact Julie@sercal.org if you would like to get more involved in developing our Mentorship Program.
+This is just the first step… Watch for updates and, potentially, year-round opportunities!
+Please contact julie@sercal.org if you would like to get more involved in developing our Mentorship Program.

 Mentor Expectations

-Meet at least quarterly with your Mentee (virtually or in-person) and make a plan to connect (virtually or hopefully in-person) at the next conference
+Meet at least quarterly with your Mentee (virtually or in-person)

-At least one week before the annual conference, reach out to your Mentee and make a plan to connect in during the conference
+At least one week before the annual conference, reach out to your Mentee and make a plan to connect in during the conference.

-Be available to connect with your Mentee during breaks — shoot for at least one 10-minute check-in each day of the conference
+Be available to connect with your Mentee during breaks — shoot for at least one 10-minute check-in each day of the conference.

-At the conference, you will have a special “MENTOR” nametag — some mentees may be completely new to scientific conferences and may not know what to expect — please take a moment to answer any questions
+At the conference, you will have a special “MENTOR” nametag — some mentees may be completely new to scientific conferences and may not know what to expect — please take a moment to answer any questions.

-Within a week following the conference, set up a 20-minute appointment to debrief and have 1:1 time with your Mentee
+Within a week following the conference, set up a 20-minute appointment to debrief and have 1:1 time with your Mentee.

 Participate in a 5-minute survey to provide feedback so we can improve next year’s program